 When most people think of surrogacy, they think of traditional surrogacy – the surrogate becomes pregnant in either the traditional way or through artificial insemination, conceiving with her own egg.
 In a process that dates back many generations, it’s only been in very recent decades that the second type, gestational surrogacy, became an option.
 Here, the surrogate carries a child that was conceived with the intended mother's or a donor’s egg and the intended father's or donor’s sperm.
 A gestational surrogate or gestational carrier has no genetic connection to the child.

 While the United States is, overall, one of the most surrogacy-friendly countries in the world, there is no federal law to provide uniform regulation.
 Each state must create their own surrogacy laws, and some are more friendly to the process than others.
-For example, states like California and Illinois have mandated gestational surrogacy a legal, regulated process, while New York and Michigan specifically outlaw the practice.
+For example, states like California and Illinois have mandated gestational surrogacy a legal, regulated process, while Michigan specifically outlaws the practice.

-While it may initially seem more convenient and cost-effective to work with a surrogate independently, it’s important to understand the role an agency plays in navigating potential roadblocks.
-You can only benefit from the experience and preparation afforded by an agency; their expertise can help you avoid pitfalls such as failed medical testing, legal problems and compatibility issues that might otherwise derail your surrogacy journey.
+While it may initially seem more convenient and cost-effective to do an independent journey, it’s important to understand the role an agency plays in navigating potential roadblocks.
+Many independent journeys linger for years and, due to the challenges of accomplishing a successful surrogacy journey, may simply never happen.
+With an agency, you benefit from the experience and preparation afforded by an agency; their expertise can help you avoid pitfalls such as failed medical testing, legal problems and compatibility issues that might otherwise derail your surrogacy journey.

 Some intended parents find that they have no trouble feeling a bond with the child while in utero.
 They may attend appointments in person or via live video, send recordings of their voice, and connect deeply with the surrogate too.
-If some or none of these things happen, that’s okay too - it doesn’t mean you won’t bond thoroughly with your child after birth.
-Typically, intended parents are right there when their child is born and are a pivotal part of the birth plan – holding the baby as soon as possible with skin to skin contact, and perhaps even preparing so that the new mother can breastfeed.
-Having a newborn can be incredibly taxing, both physically and mentally, but it is a true bonding experience for parents and child.
+If some or none of these things happen, that’s okay too.
+It doesn’t mean you won’t bond thoroughly with your child after birth.
+Typically, intended parents are right there when their child is born and are a pivotal part of the birth plan.
+Intended parents hold their baby as soon as possible with skin to skin contact and some intended mothers are able to preparing so that she is able to breastfeed her newborn baby.

-In fact, compensation is usually at the bottom of the priority list.
-Becoming a surrogate isn’t exactly easy – she must meet the stringent list of qualifications, both medical and emotional.
-She also faces potential health risks, bodily changes and the lifestyle adjustment required of pregnancy plus the medical and legal process leading up to it (and she may even clean out her local grocery store of fresh pineapple for the rumored benefits for implantation!).
-All this for what amounts to an average salary for the timeframe involved.
-Surrogate mothers are generally compassionate, altruistic women who enjoy being pregnant and want to provide this unique gift to another family.
+Ensuring a surrogate is properly compensated for her time and effort is important.
+Becoming a surrogate is an arduous process, however, and is driven by her genuine desire to help another family.
+She must meet a stringent list of qualifications, both medical and emotional.
+She also faces potential health risks, bodily changes and the lifestyle adjustment required of pregnancy plus the medical and legal process leading up to it.
+Surrogate mothers are compassionate and courageous women who enjoy being pregnant and want to provide this unique gift to another family.